Kotlin/kotlinx.serialization/docs/runtime_usage.md

 You can obtain serializer from KClass instance: `val d: KSerializer<MyData> = MyData::class.serializer()`.
 This approach is discouraged in general because of its implicitness, but maybe useful shorthand in some cases.

-All external serializers (defined by user) must be [registered](custom_serializers.md#registering-and-context) and instantiated in a user-specific way.
+All external serializers (defined by user) are instantiated in a user-specific way.
+To learn how to write them, see [docs](custom_serializers.md).

 ## Serialization formats